Parent Questions

 Change is tough for babies and toddlers, so it's good to have a heads-up on all major transitions.
 Our staff has been trained on a number of techniques to help a child transition.
 A great help is to let us know what your child loves to engage in and play with.
 We have practically any toy available, and a pet to feed too.

-For children ages 2 years old to 12, we strive for a ratio for 6-8 children per teacher.
+For children ages 2 years old to 12, we strive for a 6:1 child to caregiver ratio.

 Try to stage your mountain visit.
 Spend a few days at 5000 to 7000 feet before going to the high country.
 Take it easy on the day of arrival.
 Some exercise (like short walks) is important but take rest breaks.
 Gradually increase the amount of exercise during the second and third days.
 Have your child drink a lot of fluids to prevent dehydration.
 While mountain climbing, gain only 1000 feet per day.
 If your child has had severe altitude sickness before, talk to your healthcare provider about taking Diamox tablets (a prescription medicine) for prevention in the future.
 Follow this link for specific information on altitude sickness and young children.